 How does the Recognised Agency programme work?

 On a yearly basis, agencies will need to meet three core standards to gain or retain Recognised Agency status.
-The annual review period for the Recognised Agency programme will be from 1 November to 31 October.
+The annual review period for the Recognised Agency programme is from 1 November to 31 October each year.

 The three core standards are:

 - meeting a points target and minimum visa approval rate